 On your hard drive, create a single folder for all your media.
 Make it easy to access and find.
 Don’t have this folder deeply nested somewhere that a volunteer would have difficulty finding.
 Next, create a hierarchy of folders.
-At the root I like to split all my media by format such as HD, SD and triple-wide resolutions.
-This is important to me, because I travel to different venues with various screen aspect ratios and projector resolutions.
-If you are only in an HD environment you might consider archiving all your SD content in another location on your hard drive.
+At the root, we like to split all our media by format such as HD, SD and triple-wide resolutions.
+This is important to us, because we travel to different venues with various screen aspect ratios and projector resolutions.
+If you are only in an HD environment, you might consider archiving all your SD content in another location on your hard drive.

-Another important folder I have in my root directory is for “Sunday Service”.
-It is common to have media that is only used for a particular weekend like an announcement slide, photo or Keynote/PowerPoint presentation and I like to keep all this data in one place.
-Within this folder I have sub-folders for each weekend service that use this naming format: YYYY-MM-DD.
+Another important folder we have in our root directory is for “Sunday Service”.
+It is common to have media that is only used for a particular weekend like an announcement slide, photo or Keynote/PowerPoint presentation, and we like to keep all this data in one place.
+Within this folder we have sub-folders for each weekend service that use this naming format: YYYY-MM-DD.

-One additional folder I like to keep handy is for bundles and packs.
-CMG and other producers sell packages of media that include countdown timers, still graphics and moving backgrounds, and rather than sorting all the pieces in different folders, I prefer to keep them together.
+One additional folder we like to keep handy is for bundles and packs.
+CMG and other producers sell packages of media that include countdown timers, still graphics and moving backgrounds, and rather than sorting all the pieces in different folders, we prefer to keep them together.
 These sets of media are usually thematic and it only makes sense to organize them this way.

 HD, SD and Triple-wide Folders

-Within each “HD”, “SD” and “Triple-wide” folder, I have the same identical sub-folders: “Announcements”, “Countdown Timers”, “Long Plays”, “Moving Backgrounds”, “Mini Movies”, “New”, “Seasonal” and “Still Backgrounds”.
-This helps me to easily find the media I need whenever I’m switching from 4:3 to a 16:9 setup or vice versa.
+Within each “HD”, “SD” and “Triple-wide” folder, we have the same identical sub-folders: “Announcements”, “Countdown Timers”, “Motion Backgrounds”, “Sermons”, “New”, “Seasonal” and “Still Backgrounds”.
+This helps us to easily find the media we need whenever we’re switching from 4:3 to a 16:9 setup or vice versa.

 The “New” folder is a great place to temporarily store media when you don’t have any time to sort and organize it.
-Be warned that this folder can easily get out of hand if not maintained.
+Be warned though that this folder can easily get unorganized if not maintained on a regular basis.

-The “Seasonal” folder is also unique, because it holds sub-folders for all the different seasons like Mother’s Day and Thanksgiving.
-For media heavy seasons like Christmas and Easter you might consider adding additional folders to organize the various types of content like “Christmas Countdown Timers” and “Christmas Announcements”.
+The “Seasonal” folder is also unique, because it holds sub-folders for different seasons and celebrations like Mother’s Day and Thanksgiving.
+For media-heavy seasons like Christmas and Easter you might consider adding additional folders to organize the various types of content like “Christmas Countdown Timers” and “Christmas Announcements”.
 Another option is to add the year to the folder name for further clarity.